2bndy5/CirquePinnacle/docs/api.rst

    ..
 [2] In Relative/Mouse mode the scroll wheel data is only reported if the
       ``intellimouse`` parameter is passed as ``true`` to :cpp:func:`relativeModeConfig()`.
-      Otherwise this is an empty byte as the returned ``struct`` follows the buffer structure of a mouse HID report.
+      Otherwise this is an empty byte as the :cpp:type:: `relativeReport` follows the buffer structure of a mouse HID report.

 Absolute Data
 **************